Transparent dark purple Travel Guide by Insurte logo

-If you're planning to study abroad in Florence, or even still deciding if it's the right choice for you, there are so many things to do to prepare!
+If you're planning to study abroad in Florence, or even still deciding if it's the right choice for you, there are several things you'll need to do in preparation.

-Florence is a very popular destination for international students thanks to its rich Renaissance heritage, stunning architecture, and choice of academic programs.
-Plus, the amazing Italian food helps 😎
+Florence is a very popular city for international students thanks to its Renaissance heritage, unforgettable architecture, and menu of academic programs.
+Plus, the amazing Italian food and coffee help.

 Andiamo!
 (Let’s go!)